Property tax: Netherlands

 Property tax (Dutch: Onroerendezaakbelasting (OZB)) is levied on property on a municipal basis.
 Only the owners of residential property and people who rent/own commercial space are taxed.
 People who rent a home do not pay property tax.
 Municipalities combine their property taxes with a tax for garbage collection and for the sewer system.
-Owners and users of property and land also pay taxes based on the value of property to the water boards for flood protection and water and wastewater treatment ("waterschapsbelasting").
-A percentage of the value of a house ("huurwaardeforfait") is added to the income of the owner, so the owner of a house pays more income tax.
+Owners and users of property and land also pay taxes based on the value of property to the water boards for flood protection and water and wastewater treatment (waterschapsbelasting).
+A percentage of the value of a house (eigenwoningforfait, previously huurwaardeforfait) is added to the income of the owner, so the owner of a house pays more income tax.
 All property-related taxes are based on the value of the house estimated by the municipality.

 Portugal

 Portugal has divided their property taxation into two brackets, pre-purchase taxes and post-purchase taxes (of property).

 Pre-Purchase/ Purchasing Real Estate Taxes:

 If an individual is looking to buy real estate in Portugal, they can be expected to pay a multitude of taxes.
 First, the individual will have to pay the 'Portugal Property Transfer Tax' (as referred to as 'IMPOSTO MUNICIPAL SOBRE AS TRANSMISSÕES ONEROSAS DE IMÓVEIS).
 This tax is applied when there is a transfer of ownership of a certain property.
 The rates of this tax can range from as low as 1% and up to 8%-- these taxes are dependent on a few considerations, which include "the purchase price for the real estate, the location of the property, and whether it is the first or second home in Portugal."
 In addition, a 'Stamp Tax' (Imposto de Selo) will also be a prepurchase tax applied before the sale of real estate.
 This is one of the oldest taxes in Portugal, and it is applied to all the official paperwork, such as deeds, contracts, mortgage agreements, and bank statements that make the sale legal and 'official' according to the courts.
-This responsibility "is accounted for by the buyer, charged at a fixed rate of 0.8% of the property’s registered fiscal value."
+This responsibility "is accounted for by the buyer, charged at a fixed rate of 0.8% of the property's registered fiscal value."